-The lobby and exterior of the ACN building is not a set; it is the Bank of America Tower at One Bryant Park.
+The lobby and exterior of the ACN building is not a set; it is the Bank of America Tower at One Bryant Park (which is in front of HBO Head Office).
 The building is located on 6th Avenue between 42nd & 43rd streets.
 In certain scenes, Bryant Park can be spotted in the background.

 There was another character in the pilot script that was meant to be in the series, his name was Steve.
-When Thomas Sadoski Came to audition for the character of Don Keefer, Aaron Sorkin decided that Steve was no longer necessary to the plot and Sadodki's character, Don, can take on some of his properties.
+When Thomas Sadoski came to audition for the character of Don Keefer, Aaron Sorkin decided that Steve was no longer necessary to the plot and Sadoski's character, Don, could take on some of his properties.
 In the Newsroom panel at PaleyFest, Sorkin said that Sadoski "swallowed a character".

 In The Newsroom (2012)'s fictional "universe," which Aaron Sorkin has created, ACN stands for Atlantis Cable Network.
 There is a real life ACN in Canada which provides Internet and telephone services, and there was an ACN cable network in the USA at one time.
 It was "America's Collectibles Network" and sold everything from knives and watches to cosmetics and jewelry.
 In 2002, "America's Collectible Network" changed its name to Jewelry Television.
 Seen in approximately 80 million homes, they still use the ACN name legally and on signage at their broadcast location in Knoxville, Tennessee, USA.